-Its morphology suggests an irregular pentagon with an area of 173.8 square kilometres and its highest point is located in an altitude of 1043 metres in Cabeço Gordo (edge of the Caldeira).
+Its morphology suggests an irregular pentagon with an area of 173.8 km2, and its highest point is located at an altitude of 1043 metres in Cabeço Gordo [edge of the Caldeira do Faial (caldera)].

-It has a maritime climate, with annual average temperatures between 13 °C in winter and 22 °C in summer and a relative humidity, on average, above 79%.
+It has an Atlantic temperate climate, with annual average temperatures between 13 °C in winter and 22 °C in summer and relative humidity, on average, above 79%.